 I tried making Nissin Cup Noodles Seafood with Milk

-Nissin Cup Noodles is widely enjoyed in many countries around the world, and as you may know, the Japan’s No.1 instant noodle soup is known as world’s first instant cup ramen.
+Nissin Cup Noodle(s) is widely enjoyed in many countries around the world, and as you may know, the No.1 instant noodle soup in Japan is known as the world’s first instant cup ramen.

-Anyone from adults to children can enjoy it, since the Japanese instant ramen has a fairly light, yet satisfying flavor that one never gets tired of.
+Anyone from adults to children can enjoy it since the Japanese instant ramen has a fairly light yet satisfying flavor that one will never get tired of.

 Nissin Cup Noodles Milk Seafood

-From that result, I wanted to try another popular recipe using Nissin Cup Noodles Seafood and milk that had become a topic of conversation on some Japanese websites, and actually prepared them.
+Because of that result, I wanted to try another popular recipe using Nissin Cup Noodles Seafood and milk that became a topic of conversation before on some Japanese websites, and actually prepared them.

-The making method of the milk seafood ramen is very simple: just pour boiling milk into the cup, instead of hot water, close the lid, and let the noodles sit and cook for 3 minutes.
-That’s it.
+The cooking of the milk seafood ramen is very simple: just pour boiling milk into the cup, instead of hot water, close the lid, and let the noodles sit and cook for 3 minutes.
+That’s it!

 3 minutes later, peel off the lid and enjoy!